 Leading vs. Guiding

-Leading questions and comments are those where the hypnotherapist offers their own visions, descriptions, or assumptions.
-Guiding questions and comments are open-ended and allow the client to come up with the details.
-It is important to stay away from leading questions and statements, as they can create false memories and also disturb your rapport with your client.
+Leading questions and comments are those where the hypnotherapist offers their personal visions, descriptions, or assumptions.
+Guiding questions and comments are open-ended, allowing the client to come up with the details.
+It is essential to avoid leading questions and statements, as they can create false memories and disturb your rapport with your client.

 As a side note, if someone wants to work with you and states they are searching for memories that will be used in a lawsuit, please refer them to a qualified forensic hypnotherapist.
-Any information that you glean from a session, if you are not an approved provider, would be thrown out of court.
+Any information you glean from a session will be thrown out of court if you are not an approved provider.

 Back to leading questions:

 Leading questions would include those that add specific details, such as: